 Blueberry season is in full swing in Alabama!
 Going to a U-Pick orchard is one of my favorite spring and summertime activities with kids.
 Not only are you getting fresh, local and delicious fruit, you’re teaching your children first-hand that fruit does not grow on grocery store shelves.
 It starts in the ground at a farm with hard work and care.
 Luckily there are several U-Pick farms in Huntsville and North Alabama to go blueberry picking!

 Our eager picking fingers brought us 30 minutes from Huntsville to Zook’s Orchard in New Market.
-Only open for its second year to the public, this family blueberry, blackberry and honey farm not only produces organic berries and honey, Zook’s is a National Wildlife Federation Certified Wildlife Habitat.
+Open for its fourth year to the public, this family blueberry, blackberry, and honey farm not only produces organic berries and honey, Zook’s is a National Wildlife Federation Certified Wildlife Habitat.
 Which means they provide food, water, cover and places to raise young for wild life in the area.
 They truly care about the habitat and the products they produce.
 They particularly focus on supporting the bobwhite quail, which has a steadily declining population in Alabama.

 Zook’s Orchard is not Certified Organic, but they do not use any form of pesticides or herbicides and harvest raw and natural honey.
 NOTE: Keep your babies safe, remember no honey for babies under age 1 due to an increased risk of botulism.

 Blueberries and blackberries are commonly listed on the ‘Dirty Dozen’ which lists the top fruits and vegetables that are most likely to be high in pesticides.
 It’s another bit of information parents need to make smart choices when purchasing produce!

 HOURS for 2022 Blueberry Picking SEASON:

 June through July, Saturdays 7:00 a.m. to 1:00 p.m.

 Tuesday through Friday evenings 6:30 p.m. to dark